GET E-UPDATES ON NEXT RAFFLES

 The Peer Health Initiative empowers Hummingbird Place residents with lived experience to take an active role in supporting one another through harm reduction, daily site maintenance, and peer mentorship.

-The cause we will be supporting is the Sooke Shelter Society’s Peer Health Initiative.
+Proceeds from our June Raffle supported the Sooke Shelter Society’s Peer Health Initiative.

 Toxic drugs are killing more and more people in our region, shattering lives, families, and communities.
 Since BC's public health officer declared a public health emergency in 2016 the number of unregulated drug poisonings in Sooke and Metchosin has doubled.
 Forty-three of our neighbours needed assistance from paramedics in the last year alone.
 Our next 50/50 raffle is dedicated to supporting Sooke Shelter society's essential programs to help those struggling with addiction.